Introduction:

 In conclusion, there are several reasons why your airless sprayer may be leaving lines on the surface.
 These include a clogged tip, incorrect tip size, inconsistent pressure, wrong technique, and low-quality paint.
 By following the tips above, you can avoid these issues and achieve a professional finish on your projects.
 Remember to always follow the manufacturer’s instructions and practice the correct technique for the best results.

-You may also like: Do I Need To Dilute Paint For Airless Sprayer?
+You may also like: How Do You Use A Paint Sprayer For The First Time?

 Frequently Asked Questions (FAQs) – Why Is My Airless Sprayer Leaving Lines?